ldjonge/Thesis/doc/notes2910.md

 ## Ideas:
 Randomly sample 10? individuals from a population as potential mates, male chooses between these based on preference, if preferred morph isn't there than much reduced chance of mating.
 Average preferences for each of the 10 individuals, this is chance of finding a partner, then weighted choice from the sample.

+# Findings:
+Morph preference vs. frequency appears to follow a sigmoid curve, however for morph fecundity vs. frequency a linear curve appears to be the best fit
+For Fecundity vs preference a linear curve also appears to be the best fit.
+This can explain why fec vs. freq has a linear curve when pref vs. freq is sigmoid.
+The response of both preference and fecundity to morph frequency is identical between both heterochrome morphs, but different for androchromes.
+This is to be expected due to mimicry.
+The response of fecundity to preference appears identical in all morphs, although this may need to be studied further in other simulations as androchrome baseline fecundity should be lower, it was probably equalised in this run.